 By Colleen M. Murphy

-For more information, please visit our web site become a fan of us on Facebook for up-to-date information.
+For more information, you can visit www.PlanSmartChoice.com or become a fan on Facebook for up-to-date information.

 Colleen M. Murphy is the President and CEO of Asparity Decision Solutions.
 Hundreds of thousands of federal employees have used PlanSmartChoice, the company’s decision support tools, to choose health insurance coverage.